ChadBowler/stopwatch/README.md

 ## Installation

 * No installation is available as of right now.
+If you want to run this program on your local computer, feel free to clone the repo.

 ## Usage